 Out of all the El Nido beaches, we’d say Las Cabanas was definitely the best spot for sunset.
 It seems to be the hotspot at golden hour for tourists as well as locals.

 The atmosphere is thriving, drinks are flowing and the energy is high.
+Making it one of the best things to do in the Philippines.

 Every tricycle driver will be offering to take you there and you should definitely take up the offer at least once to experience the evening beach bar vibes.